-• Is this a newly created and implemented program addressing a practice challenge?
-If not, if for example the abstract is a discussion of a proposed program, consider submitting after its implementation, and outcome data becomes available.
+o Is this a newly created, implemented program addressing a practice challenge?
+If yes, did you evaluate your program using data?
+If not, if for example the abstract is a discussion of a proposed program, consider submitting after implementation of the program and outcome data are available.
+If yes, is this an actual program developed and implemented in your facility or organization?
 If it isn't an actual program developed and implemented in your facility but a description of a nationwide initiative, it may better fit in the Specialty Session category.
-For example an abstract describing the development, implementation and outcomes of your hospital's program to provide a safe haven for abandoned babies could be an Innovative Program, but a more general health policy oriented discussion of the initiative, and its nationwide effect on baby abandonment would not be an Innovative Program but a Specialty Session.
+For example an abstract describing the development, implementation and outcomes of your hospital's program to provide a safe haven for abandoned babies could be an Innovative Program, but a more general health policy oriented discussion of the initiative and its nationwide effect on baby abandonment would be a Specialty Session.